shinyquagsire23/monado/doc/writing-a-new-driver.md

-Depending on whether your device can be created from a detected USB HID device, you will also need to implement either @ref xrt_auto_prober or a function matching the prototype for @ref xrt_prober_entry::found.
+Depending on whether your device can be created from a detected USB HID device, you will also need to implement either @ref xrt_auto_prober or a function matching @ref xrt_prober_found_function_t which is the function pointer type of
+@ref xrt_prober_entry::found.
 See below for more details.

 ## Probing